PyJim/365-Days-of-Code-23/README.md

 # 365-Days-of-Code-23
-Coding every single day in 2023.
+Coding every single day in 2023 by solving problems on LEETCODE

 ## Day 1
 ### Word pattern